 Is there public transportation close by?
 The walk is accessible by bus and less so by metro.
 Here is the link to the WMATA website.

 Will there be shuttle buses?
-Yes, ADAMS is generously donating two shuttle buses to take people from the closing ceremony at the Islamic Center to Washington Hebrew Congregation until 6:45pm.
+Yes, ADAMS is generously donating two shuttle buses to take people from the closing ceremony at the Islamic Center to Washington Hebrew Congregation.
+The exact details are still being worked out.